AltranResearchMedica/ARAM/README.md

 -------------------------------------------------------------------
 # Contact

-Please report any bugs, comment about error and/or suggest enhancements to Abdelkrim BELHAOUA <support-medica@altran.com>
+Please report any bugs, comments about error and/or suggest enhancements to Abdelkrim BELHAOUA <support-medica@altran.com>